 Please use freshly grated coconut if you have access to it.
 Make sure only the white part is used.
 You can leave it fresh or lightly pan fry as directed in the recipe.

 - Dry fry dessicated coconut until lightly brown, about 3 to 4 minutes.
 Remove and place in a shallow bowl.
 Set aside.

-- Place sweet potatoes in a steamer and steam for 10 minutes until soft and mashable.
-Remove and place steamed sweet potatoes in a large bowl.
-Mash sweet potatoes with a potato masher.
-Add glutinous rice flour, salt, and vanilla.
+- Place sweet potato in a steamer and steam for 10 minutes until soft and mashable.
+Remove and place steamed sweet potato in a large bowl.
+Mash sweet potato with a potato masher.
+Add glutinous rice flour, salt, and vanilla extract.
 Mixed well and knead until a soft pliable dough forms.

 - Divide dough into 16 equal portions and form into balls.
-Flatten a ball of dough in the palm of your hand into flat disks of about 2-inch diameter.
-Place a teaspoon of palm sugar in the center.
+Flatten a ball of dough in the palm of your hand into a flat disk of about 2-inch diameter.
+Place a teaspoon of gula melaka in the center.
 Gather up the sides and seal well to form a ball of about 1-inch diameter .
 Roll between your palms until ball of dough is smooth.
 Place on a plate.
 Repeat with the rest of the dough.